wilmorales21/Scripts/Python/README.md

 + temperatura_diaria.csv - Dados de temperatura média diária observada entre 1999 e 2020 na cidade de Pelotas-RS, Brasil.

 ## Repository content(ENG)
-+ Média_móvel_temperatura.png - This picture show the 30 days moving average of daily air temperature between 1999 and 2020 in the city of Pelotas-RS, southern of Brazil.Years with Pearson correlation above 0.70(colors) and other years(grey).
 + codigo_netcdf.py - This code plots the air temperature from NetCDF data.
 + correlacao.py - This code calculate the Pearson correlation between the 2020 year e other years.
 + dispersao.py - This code serves to plot the simple scatter plot between the years with Pearson correlation above 0.70.